The

 of the 525 million year old Chengjiang

-Biota, for example arthropods brachiopods, archaeocyathids,
+Biota, for example, including arthropods, brachiopods,

-molluscs, echinoderms, and some enigmatic animals, possessed mineralized
+archaeocyathids, molluscs, echinoderms, and some enigmatic

 body parts.
-Though well studied, the ancestral affinities of many
+Though well studied, the ancestral affinities of

-of these Tommotion metazoans
+many of these Tommotion metazoans

 remain unknown.
 Prior to the Tommotian fauna, the Ediacaran metazoans